dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 The app host automatically manages provisioning of Azure resources.
 The first time the app host runs, it provisions the resources specified in the app host.
 Subsequent runs don't provision the resources again unless the app host configuration changes.

-If you've already provisioned Azure resources outside of the app host and want to use them, you can provide the connection string with the `AddConnectionString` API as shown in the following Azure Key Vault example:
+If you've already provisioned Azure resources outside of the app host and want to use them, you can provide the connection string with the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> API as shown in the following Azure Key Vault example:

 ```csharp
 // Service registration